Boundary Potential Method for Describing Electron Teleportation in an Interferometer with a Topological Superconductor: Summary and Discussion

-This explains the phase shift of $\pi$ that is induced by the change of the parity in the ground state.
+This explains the phase shift of $\pi$ that is induced by the change in the parity in the ground state.
 Its mechanism is similar to that of the parity-change-driven $0$--$\pi$ transition in Josephson junctions.~\cite{Spivak,Bauernschmitt,Shimizu,vanDam}